anhhchu/anhcodes/content/blog/tune-spark.md

 - splitting work among workers, executors (or workers) will run the spark code on the data partitions it has
 - each executors have a number of slots/cores, each slot can execute a task on a data partition.

 Another characteristic of Spark is lazy execution.
-When you specify transformations on a Spark DataFrame, Spark records lineage and only start the computation when an action is triggered (refer to my previous post about [SparkSQL programming]() for more information on transformations and actions)
+When you specify transformations on a Spark DataFrame, Spark records lineage and only start the computation when an action is triggered (refer to my previous post about [SparkSQL programming](https://anhcodes.dev/blog/spark-sql-programming/) for more information on transformations and actions)

-{{< image image="images/inpost/spark/3.png" >}}
+{{< image image="images/single-blog/tune-spark/3.png" >}}

 Under the hood, SparkSQL uses Spark Catalyst Optimizer to optimize query performation, similar to how a relational database or a data warehouse plans their query jobs.